-where $\slopeofslopes$ and $\interceptofslopes$ are linear slope and intercept extracted from the correlation plots in Fig.~\ref{fig:slope_properties}ab.
+where $\slopeofslopes$ and $\interceptofslopes$ are linear slope and intercept extracted from the correlation plots in Figs.~\ref{fig:slope_properties}a and~\ref{fig:slope_properties}b.
 The most negative slope on the other hand is defined by the molecule with the minimal property value.
 The regression constants $\slopeofslopes$, $\interceptofslopes$ as well as the average, minimal, and maximal slope values and Spearman's rank correlation coefficient $r_s$, measuring monotonic correlation between $\bar{P}^{\prime}$ and $\Delta_{l}^{P} $, for both properties and representations are listed in Tab.~\ref{tab:slopes_and_spearman}.
 The identified extremal molecules are shown in Fig.~\ref{fig:compounds}.
 As expected $\slopeofslopes$ and $\interceptofslopes$ depend on the property, representation, and permitted CCS.
 For both representations, the magnitude of the maximal slope for $\bar{G}$ corresponds to the same compound $\mathbf{C}_{6}$ (s.
 Fig.~\ref{fig:compounds}) which is also the most soluble in QM9.
 The correlation coefficient $r_s$ for the SOAP representation is smaller than that of the ECFP4 fingerprint.
 This is evident from the values recorded for $G$, which are $-0.788$ and $-0.976$ respectively, as shown in Tab.~\ref{tab:slopes_and_spearman}.
 We propose two potential explanations for the higher correlation coefficient of ECFP4.
 First, we managed to perform more MC steps for ECFP4 simulations, thus potentially making them more converged.
 Second, the conformer sampling as required for the SOAP workflow introduces statistical noise due to a degree of randomness in generating conformers used in SOAP representation.